tozny/toznyauth-pam/README.md

 and runs an ssh server that is configured to use Tozny authentication.

 Before trying the demo, install the Tozny app for [Android][] or [iOS][].
-Then try logging in to [web-based demo][bank-demo] to get a Tozny user id.
+Then try logging in to the [web-based demo][bank-demo] to get a Tozny user id.

 [Android]: https://play.google.com/store/apps/details?id=com.tozny.authenticator
 [iOS]: https://itunes.apple.com/us/app/tozny/id855365899?mt=8